yusufSLCN/UniMed-CLIP/README.md

 Main contributions of our work are:
 1) **UniMed Dataset: An open-source, large-scale medical multi-modal dataset:** We develop UniMed using an LLM-in-the-loop framework, comprising over 5.3 million samples.
 It covers six diverse medical modalities and provides a robust foundation for training generalizable medical VLMs.
-2) **UniMed-CLIP VLMs:**  Building upon UniMed, we train family of contrastive VLMs which that significantly outperforms existing generalist VLMs and often matches modality-specific specialist VLMs.
+2) **UniMed-CLIP VLMs:**  Building upon UniMed, we train a family of contrastive VLMs which that significantly outperforms existing generalist VLMs and often matches modality-specific specialist VLMs.
-3) **Extensive evaluations and analysis:** We ablate on different design choices while developing both UniMed pretraining dataset and UnMed-CLIP VLMs.
+3) **Extensive evaluations and analysis:** We ablate on different design choices while developing both the UniMed pretraining dataset and UnMed-CLIP VLMs.
 Furthermore, our training code, dataset, and model checkpoints are open-sourced to encourage further progress in medical VLMs.

 | Method      | Paper    | X-ray | Retinal-Fundus | CT     | MRI  | US   | Histopathology | Avg.      |